Updated: Dec 29, 2022

 If you told people to arrive at 2:00 pm, don’t wait until 1:00 pm to start setting up.
 Plan to do so early.
 Get the tables in their designated areas.
 Pop up any tents and get chairs sorted.
 You don’t have to bring out any food or supplies yet.
 Just focus on getting things in their designated areas.

 Depending on the weather, this can be a laborious activity so leave yourself time to freshen up.
 Then an hour or two beforehand, start bringing out plates, utensils, decorations, and drinks.
-You can bring out some food so long as it’s something that won’t spoil.
-It’s best to leave that inside until guests arrive.
+You can bring out some food so long as it’s something that won’t spoil, however, it's best to leave this inside until guests arrive.

 So on the day of the barbecue, schedule to wake up early and get things set up.
 This way you know it’s done, it’s ready to go, and you can then focus on the most important part of all: enjoying the day!